lgurgel1/Data-Analytics/README.md

 ### Project: Exploratory Data Analysis in Python
 - Separate repository for a practical project of exploratory data analysis.

+## Version Control

+### 1. Version Control I, II, and III
+- Effective use of version control with Git.

 ## Intermediate Data Analysis